amirongit/notecode/algebra.md

 #### Coefficient
 - a number next to one or more variables
 #### Constant
-- a plain number which isn't next to a variable, therefor it's value never changes
+- a plain number which isn't next to a variable, therefor its value never changes
 #### Algebraic expression
 - one or more terms separated by + or - symbols
 #### Simplification of algebraic expressions
 - distributive property
-    - multiplication of a factor by an algebraic expression & addition of it's terms are order-independent; both produce the same result
+    - multiplication of a factor by an algebraic expression & addition of its terms are order-independent; both produce the same result
 - like terms
     - terms with the same variables raised to the same exponents
     - when combining, addition & subtraction operations are only applied on the coefficients